Well, we did it!

 Tracking our spending and self-employed income was a prime factor in our success.
 We use household budgeting software(www.everydollar.com) and business budgeting software(Quickbooks & Freshbooks).
 Tracking our household ins and outs helped us to "make margin", which is the process of creating cash flow I talk about in my book.
 And tracking our business ins and outs helped us make our businesses profitable, as well as set us up well for tax time.

 Having good records of self-employed income for at least 2 years is required to get a home loan.
 Before 2008, "stated income" loans were allowed, but no longer.
 Since that market crash, lenders are much more strict, and they want to see good net income(after business expenses) to be able to lend.
+Also, with properties that already have rental income you can count 75% of that rental income toward the loan.

 #2.
 We worked our butts off!